luca-peruzzo/docs.keycloakify.dev/common-use-case-examples/dark-mode-persistence.md

 export function AuthButtons() {
   const { isUserLoggedIn, login } = useOidc();

+  assert(
+    !isUserLoggedIn,
-  assert(!isUserLoggedIn, "If this component is rendered, the user should not be logged in");
+    "If this component is rendered, the user should not be logged in" );

   const theme = useTheme();

   const extraQueryParams = {
     dark: theme.palette.mode === "dark" ? "true" : "false",
-    // ui_locales is a special query param that Keycloak recognize
+    // ui_locales is a special query param that Keycloak recognizes.
-    // you can set it to make sure that the login pages will be
+    // You can set it to make sure the login pages are
     // displayed in the correct language.
     ui_locales: "en"
   };